Pennsylvania Railroad 1361: Brief excursion service

 On September 16, 1985, PRR's successor Conrail and Assemblyman Richard Geist removed No. 1361 from its display site and moved it to the Railroaders Memorial Museum (RMM) in Altoona for its fifth anniversary.
 There were originally plans to have the locomotive cosmetically restored again, but the RMM sought to restore it to operating condition for excursion service.
-On April 15, 1986, the restoration work of No. 1361 began at Conrail's ex-PRR Altoona Car Shop.
+In May 1986, No. 1361 was moved to Conrail's ex-PRR Altoona Car Shop, which was the closest facility to the RMM and had the most required equipment made to disassemble the locomotive for restoration.
 No. 1361's former display location at the Horseshoe Curve was taken over by an EMD GP9 diesel locomotive No. 7048, painted in PRR livery.
 The restoration work of No. 1361 was performed by Doyle McCormack and his team, who were responsible for restoring Southern Pacific (SP) 4-8-4 No. 4449 in the 1970s.

 On April 12, 1987, the locomotive moved under its own power for the first time in 31 years and made its first excursion run from Altoona to Bellefonte, Pennsylvania.
 It also ran excursion trains on the Nittany and Bald Eagle Railroad and Northern Central Railway.
 On December 18, 1987, the Pennsylvania General Assembly designated Nos.
 1361 and 3750 as the official state steam locomotives; the same bill designated the GG1 No. 4859 as the state electric locomotive.
-In August 1988, No. 1361 pulled an excursion on the Conrail mainline from Altoona to York, Pennsylvania, but during the return run, the locomotive suffered a main bearing and drive axle catastrophic failure near Lewistown.
-As a result, No. 1361 indefinitely had to be sidelined from excursion service for a complete rebuild.
+In August 1988, No. 1361 pulled an excursion on the Conrail mainline from Altoona to York, Pennsylvania, but during the return run, the locomotive suffered a catastrophic failure of its main bearing and drive axle near Lewistown.
+This sidelined No. 1361 indefinitely.